-Agnes Gellen Callard is the Neubauer Family Assistant Professor in Philosophy.
+Agnes Gellen Callard is an Assistant Professor in Philosophy.
 She received her B.A. from the University of Chicago in 1997 and her PhD from Berkeley in 2008.
 Her primary areas of specialization are Ancient Philosophy and Ethics.
+At the moment she is at work on a book about (and titled) Aspiration.
+Here is a sample of her recent work:

 Agnes Callard's recorded Lectures